The King Ostrich Fern foliage

 Hardiness Zone: 2a

 Add to the garden for amazing texture; its huge plume-like fronds make a bold statement, this is a very tough and hardy plant; spreads aggressively and may require some control; grows best in shade and rich, moist soil

-The King Ostrich Fern's attractive fragrant ferny compound leaves remain light green in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+The King Ostrich Fern is primarily valued in the landscape or garden for its ornamental upright and spreading habit of growth.
+Its attractive fragrant ferny compound leaves remain light green in color throughout the season.

 The King Ostrich Fern is an herbaceous fern with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.